• Skip to main content

 2. India formally recognized Eritrea soon after its de jure independence on 24 May 1993 from Ethiopia.
 Over the years, India has provided capacity building assistance in several fields to Eritrea including legislative drafting, technical scholarships (agriculture, education, health, handicrafts, etc.) and also food aid.
 In 2009, Indian Government extended a Line of Credit of US$ 20 million to the Eritrean Government.

-6. On 31st October 2019, Eritrea signed the Framework Agreement of the International Solar Alliance at its second Assembly in New Delhi and became a member of International Solar Alliance countries.
+7. On 31st October 2019, Eritrea signed the Framework Agreement of the International Solar Alliance (FA-ISA) at its second Assembly in New Delhi and became a member of ISA countries.
+Ertirea is yet to ratify the FA-ISA.

 Bilateral Exchanges:

-9. Foreign Minister of Eritrea, H. E. Mr. Oman Saleh Mohammed visited India in February 2011 for the LDC Conference.
-He again visited India in June 2011 and met with the then Hon’ble Minister of State for External Affairs Smt.
+10. Foreign Minister Mr. Oman Saleh visited India in February 2011 for the LDC Conference.
+He again visited India in June 2011 and met with the then Hon’ble MOS(EA) Smt.
 Preneet Kaur.
-The then Hon’ble Minister of State for External Affairs Gen. (Retd.)
+The then Hon’ble MOS(EA) Gen. (Retd.)
 V.K.
 Singh visited Eritrea in September 2015 and handed over an invitation from the Prime Minister to the President of Eritrea H.E.
-Mr. Isaias Afwerki to attend the 3rd India Africa Forum Summit.
-Foreign Minister of Eritrea H.E.
-Mr. Osman Saleh led the Eritrean delegation for the 3rd India Africa Forum Summit held from 26-29 October 2015.
+Mr. Isaias Afwerki to attend the 3rd India Africa Forum Summit (IAFS).
+Foreign Minister H.E.
+Mr. Osman Saleh led the Eritrean delegation for the 3rd IAFS held from 26-29 October 2015.
 A delegation, led by Eritrean Finance Minister, participated in the annual African Development Bank Board meeting held in Ahmedabad in May 2017.

-11. A senior Eritrean delegation comprising of H.E.
-Mr. Osman Saleh, Minister of Foreign Affairs and Mr. Yemane Ghebreab, Presidential Adviser visited India from 07 to 12 April 2021.
-The delegation met with External Affairs Minister of India, Dr. S. Jaishankar and National Security Adviser Shri Ajit Doval in separate meetings.
-The Eritrean delegation visited AIIMS and Indian Agricultural Research Institute to explore cooperation in healthcare and agriculture, in areas of capacity building and research.
-The delegation also met with Indian business leaders under the auspices of FICCI.
+12. A senior Eritrean delegation comprising of H.E.
+Mr. Osman Saleh, FM and Mr. Yemane Ghebreab, Presidential Adviser visited India from 07 to 12 April 2021.
+The delegation met with EAM Dr. S. Jaishankar and NSA Shri Ajit Doval in separate meetings.
+The Eritrean delegation visited AIIMS and IARI and also met with Indian business leaders under the auspices of FICCI.
 Discussions centered on investment opportunities for Indian companies in Eritrea with particular focus on energy, water resources, agriculture and manufacturing.
 The delegation also met pharma companies (Pharmexcil) and deliberated on pharma cooperation between India and Eritrea.
 The Eritrean delegation toured the power generation plant and training centre of NTPC, Dadri.

 Visit of MOS (VM) to Eritrea

-15. Shri V. Muraleedharan, Hon’ble Minister of State for External Affairs visited Asmara on 14-15 September 2022 on a first ever full-fledged bilateral visit from India to Eritrea.
-During the visit, MoS called on Eritrean President H.E.
-Mr. Isaias Afwerki and Minister of Foreign Affairs H.E.
-Mr. Osman Saleh Mohammed.
-In his meeting with President of Eritrea, MoS conveyed the greetings of the Indian leadership and held discussions on further strengthening bilateral cooperation in several sectors.
-MoS had a productive meeting with Minister of Foreign Affairs.
-He took stock of the entire gamut of bilateral relations.
-Both leaders explored new areas of cooperation including energy, health, education, capacity building and agriculture.
+15. Shri V. Muraleedharan, Hon’ble MOS (EA) visited Asmara on 14-15 September 2022 on a first ever full-fledged bilateral visit from India to Eritrea.
+During the visit, MOS called on Eritrean President H.E.
+Mr. Isaias Afwerki and FM H.E.
+Mr. Osman Saleh.
+They explored new areas of cooperation including energy, health, education, capacity building and agriculture.
 MoS visited Asmara War Cemetery and paid homage to the Indian soldiers who laid their lives during World War II in Asmara.
-MoS also met the vibrant Indian community in Eritrea consisting of professionals and skilled workers and shared with them the giant strides made by India in several fields.
-MoS thanked the Indian community for being active partners in Azadi Ka Amrit Mahotsav and encouraged them to continue their contributions.
+MoS also met members of the Indian community in Eritrea.

 India in UN Peacekeeping in Eritrea

 16. More than 1500 Indian troops served in the UN Mission for Ethiopia and Eritrea (UNMEE), deployed in both countries until February 2007.
-Thereafter, in accordance with UN Security Council Resolution No.1741, strength of UNMEE was brought down to 1700.
-The Indian contingent was also downsized to 600 personnel.
 Maj.
 Gen. Rajender Singh led the UNMEE as its Force Commander from 2004-2006.
 Over the life of the mission, the Indian medical battalion with UNMEE attended to some 17,000 medical cases.
 The Indian contingent also assisted in drilling of wells, construction of roads and dams.
 Most of the remaining peacekeepers were withdrawn in February 2009 and later that year the UN Security Council voted unanimously to end its peacekeeping Mission to Ethiopia and Eritrea.

 Cooperation in Capacity Building

-17. Assistance in the form of scholarships through the Indian Technical and Economic Cooperation (ITEC) programme has evolved over the years.
-India has offered capacity building assistance in several fields to Eritrea including in agriculture, health and education, handicrafts, etc. At the request of the Eritrean Government, India provided a legal expert, under the ITEC Programme, to Eritrea for two years.
+17. India has offered capacity building assistance in several fields to Eritrea including in agriculture, health and education, handicrafts, etc. At the request of the Eritrean Government, India provided a legal expert, under the ITEC Programme, to Eritrea for two years.

-24. ndia’s exports to Eritrea were USD 17.95 million in the financial year 2022-23.
+21. India’s exports to Eritrea during the financial year 2022-23 were USD 17.95 million.
 India’s exports mainly included sugar, cane/beet sugar, pharmaceutical products, rubber, rice, apparel and clothing accessories, etc. Eritrea qualifies for India’s offer of unilateral Duty-Free Tariff Preferential (DFTP) market access for export of goods and services to India.

 Cultural and other activities

-27. The Indian community in Eritrea, comprising mostly of professionals, school teachers, college professors and construction workers number around 200.
+23. The Indian community in Eritrea, comprises mostly of professionals, school teachers, college professors and construction workers, number around 150.
 Most Indians live and work in and around Asmara, Keren, Adi Keyh.
-Embassy of India celebrates Pravasi Bharatiya Divas at the Embassy premises on a regular basis.